Martina Trevisan: Career

 In 2009, Trevisan reached the semifinals of both the French Open and the Wimbledon Championships in girls' doubles competitions.

-2020: Grand Slam debut and first major QF in singles
+2020: Grand Slam debut & first quarterfinal in singles

 In 2020, she made her Grand Slam debut at the Australian Open, overcoming former Wimbledon finalist Eugenie Bouchard in the qualifiers to reach the main draw before falling to eventual champion, Sofia Kenin, in straight sets.
-However, playing in double with Sara Errani, she arrives at the quarterfinal.
+However, playing in doubles with Sara Errani, she arrives at the quarterfinal.